Many or all companies we feature compensate us. Compensation and editorial

 When taking out a loan, you get the money upfront and repay it in monthly installments.
 Payments include the principal balance and interest.
 If your lender charges origination fees, it will often deduct them before you get the funds in your account.

 Typical repayment terms range from two to seven years.
-Some lenders allow you to repay the loan early, but ensure they don’t charge prepayment penalties.
+Most lenders allow you to repay the loan early, but ensure yours doesn’t charge prepayment penalties.

 Impact of your APR